GAIR: Location-Aware Self-Supervised Contrastive Pre-Training with Geo-Aligned Implicit Representations: Experiments

-Table \ref{tab:remote_sensing_benchmark} presents the evaluation results of \model{} across three remote sensing tasks. \paragraph{Single Temporal Semantic Segmentation} We evaluate \model{} on two single-temporal segmentation tasks: burn scar segmentation using the HLS Burns dataset \citep{jakubik2023foundation} and cropland polygon delineation using the AI4SmallFarms dataset \citep{persello2023ai4smallfarms}, both based on Sentinel-2 imagery. \model{} achieves a mean Intersection over Union (mIoU) of 83.26\% for burn scars and 43.35\% for cropland segmentation, outperforming all baselines.
-Notably, \model{} improves performance by 0.5\% for burn scars and 16.16\% for cropland segmentation, demonstrating its capability in extracting meaningful geospatial features for land cover classification. \paragraph{Multi Temporal Semantic Segmentation} For this task, we utilize the Crop Type Mapping dataset \citep{m2019semantic}, which consists of Sentinel-2 imagery from 2017.
-To utilize temporal information, we employ two widely used feature aggregation strategies: linear aggregation and L-TAE aggregation. \model{} consistently outperforms other baselines, particularly in the simpler linear aggregation setting, achieving a 1\% mIoU improvement.
+\paragraph{Single Temporal Semantic Segmentation. } We evaluate \model{} on two single-temporal segmentation tasks: burn scar segmentation using the HLS Burns dataset \citep{jakubik2023foundation} and cropland polygon delineation using the AI4SmallFarms dataset \citep{persello2023ai4smallfarms}, both based on Sentinel-2 imagery.
+In fine-tuning head setting, \model{} achieves a mean Intersection over Union (mIoU) of 83.26\% for burn scars and 43.35\% for cropland segmentation, outperforming all baselines.
+Notably, \model{} improves performance by 0.5\% for burn scars and 16.16\% for cropland segmentation, demonstrating its capability in extracting meaningful geospatial features for land cover classification.
+Furthermore, in the full fine-tuning setting, \model{} continues to achieve highly competitive results, with 87.00\% for burn scars and 42.51\% for cropland segmentation.
+It is noteworthy that \model{} utilizes a standard ViT-B architecture, yet it consistently matches or significantly outperforms larger-capacity foundation models, including CROMA (ViT-L), Scale-MAE (ViT-L), and GeoLink (ViT-L).
+Although \model{} underperforms the massive DOFA-CLIP (ViT-SO400M) on Burn Scars, this asymmetric comparison underscores our model's exceptional parameter efficiency.

+\paragraph{Multi Temporal Semantic Segmentation. } For this task, we utilize the crop type mapping dataset \citep{m2019semantic}, which consists of Sentinel-2 imagery from 2017.
+To utilize temporal information, we employ two widely used feature aggregation strategies: linear aggregation and Lightweight Temporal Attention Encoder (L-TAE) aggregation \citep{garnot2020lightweight}.
+In fine-tuning head setting, model{} consistently outperforms other baselines, particularly in the simpler linear aggregation setting, achieving a 1\% mIoU improvement.
+This superiority extends to the full fine-tuning setting, where \model{} achieves 55.66\% and 57.90\% mIoU for linear and L-TAE aggregation, respectively.
+These results underscore that our cross-view alignment strategy effectively scales to multi-temporal visual sequences, allowing our ViT-B model to consistently surpass other ViT-B scale competitors (e.g., DOFA, Prithvi, SpectralGPT) and larger settings in complex temporal modeling tasks.